 BRIEF HISTORY OF FESTIVALL

-Since its inception it has had the support of the Mayor and City Council.
-Support and production help has also come from the Kanawha County Commission, Charleston Newspapers, Fund for the Arts, Charleston Convention and Visitors Bureau, Charleston Area Alliance, Charleston Main Streets and many business, civic and arts organizations.
+Since its inception FestivALL has had the support of the the City of Charleston.
+Support and production help has also come from the Charleston Convention and Visitors Bureau, Charleston Area Alliance, Charleston Main Streets and many business, civic and arts organizations.
 It also receives financial support from the State of West Virginia, the Central WV CVB, Greater Kanawha Valley Foundation and other foundations, corporate and business sponsorships, individual contributions and ticket revenue.

 - 2005: initial three-day FestivALL with 120 performances and exhibits